Penecruz/VAICOMPRO-Community/README.md

 ## Known Issues

-VAICOMPRO Community 2.8 is not designed to be backwards compatible with DCS 2.7.
-If you wish to continue using VAICOMPRO for DCS 2.7, please use Hollywood_315's final release and not VAICOMPRO Community.
+VAICOMPRO Community 2.8.1.0 is not designed to be backwards compatible with DCS 2.7.X If you wish to continue using VAICOMPRO for DCS 2.7, please use Hollywood_315's final release and not VAICOMPRO Community.

 DiCE: DCS Integrated Countermeasure Editor creates many functionality issues with VAICOMPRO Community, and it is recommended this be uninstalled before using VAICOMPRO Community.

-Flashing Comms Menu after DCS update is a known issue and can be resolved with a lua reset, launching and closing DCS to generate DCS side files, and an additional lua reset.
+Flashing Comms Menu after DCS World update is a known issue and can be resolved with a lua reset, closing DCS and voiceAttack then launching VoiceAttack again prior to lainching DCS to generate DCS side files.

-High DCS module counts (>37) have been known to cause hooking issues, easy comms issues, and other communications and behavior quirks.
-Deactivating to leave 37 or less seems to fix for now, this has been resolved for the next release.

 ## Installation Instructions